 "Omega-3 fatty acids are known to benefit the immune system by producing a group of chemicals called eicosanoids, which act as messengers between cells during an immune response.
 They also help regulate the body's inflammatory response to an irritant."
 Omega-3 fatty acids lower elevated levels of triglyceride to help fight heart disease, even curbing stiffness and joint pain.

-Despite the high levels of vitamins, minerals and essential fats, caviar has a relatively high calorie content as well as high levels of cholesterol and sodium.
-Therefore, eating fewer servings, or about 30 to 50 grams per person, is recommended.
-We love caviar but you shouldn't try to use it daily as a dietary supplement.
+Despite the high levels of vitamins, minerals and essential fats, caviar has relatively high levels of cholesterol, sodium, and calories.
+Therefore, eating moderate servings, about 30 to 50 grams per person, is recommended.
+We love caviar but you shouldn't try to use it daily as your only dietary supplement.
 "A balanced diet that includes lean protein and fresh fruits and vegetables will provide a far greater benefit in terms of vitamin and mineral content."
 There are great benefits of including caviar into your diet, but just remember, moderation is a virtue.